-When your family received the Prader-Willi syndrome diagnosis, it is likely that you had little, if any, knowledge Being an Advocate Also Means You about this disorder.
-Most people do not recognize the Educate Everyone name, or know the effects it has on an individual.
-PWSA In our society, food is a big part of everyday life.
-Most (USA) has many wonderful pamphlets and other materials people are still unfamiliar with Prader-Willi syndrome aimed at providing information to various audiences and the intense, uncontrollable drive for food that is including doctors, therapists, schools, and the general public. characteristic of the disorder.
-They do not know the Collect them.
+When your family received the Prader-Willi syndrome diagnosis, it is likely that you had little, if any, knowledge about this disorder.
+Most people do not recognize the name, or know the effects it has on an individual.
+PWSA (USA) has many wonderful pamphlets and other materials aimed at providing information to various audiences including doctors, therapists, schools, and the general public.
+Collect them.
 Hand them out whenever possible.
-Many grandparents and parents use the brochure "Questions and desperate measures your grandchildren may take to Answers on Prader-Willi Syndrome" (available in the PWSA get the food they constantly crave.
-Therefore, your (USA) website online store) as an introduction to PWS. grandchildren need to be protected from the dangers that lack of knowledge creates.
-You and your family can help by Research dollars follow recognized conditions.
-Your efforts educating everyone who has contact with your grandchild can make PWS more recognizable! about the syndrome.
-Hopefully, as information about PWS And Speaking of Dollars, spreads to greater numbers of people, fewer explanations will be necessary.
+Many grandparents and parents use the brochure "Questions and Answers on Prader-Willi Syndrome" (available in the PWSA (USA) website online store) as an introduction to PWS.
+Research dollars follow recognized conditions.
+Your efforts can make PWS more recognizable!

-Hold a Fundraiser!
+And Speaking of Dollars, Hold a Fundraiser!